IT Basics

 In order for LawIT to successfully perform security updates and patches to Law School computers to protect our machines from ever-increasing vulnerabilities and malware attacks, it is required that you turn off your computer at the end of your work day.
 Shutting down your computer at night and on weekends will ensure that your work is saved properly before the patches are applied.
 Not doing so could jeopardize the integrity of unsaved work.
 Your assistance will not only protect your computer from security threats but will also have a big impact on the Law School‘s efforts to save energy.

-If there are reasons why you cannot participate in this process, please contact LawIT via the work request system.
+If there are reasons why you cannot participate in this process, please contact LawIT via the service request system.

 Power management